Days Before Rodeo: Critical reception

-Days Before Rodeo received highly positive reviews.
+Days Before Rodeo was met with widespread critical acclaim from music critics.
 Jacob Roy from The 405 wrote: "While some may feel he opts for style over substance, all the distorted baselines and 'straight up' ad-libs play a purpose and a role.
 Days Before Rodeo proves Travis does everything for a reason.
 When listening to the album each song plays a role and as a whole it makes for a incredibly engrossing experience.
 While his lyrical ability may be questioned, it doesn't really cross your mind when you are in awe of the piece that he has painted for you.
 He has a mission statement and he is going to stick by it.
 'We will understand it if they don't, we don't want they bullshit no more.'
 It wouldn't be a stretch to say Travis Scott could be at the forefront for a new generation of hip-hop that have their eyes on the bigger picture".
 Eric Diep of XXL commented that the album "displays the Houston rapper's eclectic production style, as well as his boastful raps that are similar to his mentors Kanye West and T.I.", while calling it "some great new material that we've been missing from him since his excellent debut, Owl Pharaoh."

+In November 2018, The Nicholls Worth included Days Before Rodeo in its list of the best mixtapes of the past decade, alongside Acid Rap (Chance the Rapper, 2013), A Love Letter to You (Trippie Redd, 2017), No Ceilings (Lil Wayne, 2009), Barter 6 (Young Thug, 2015), and Luv Is Rage (Lil Uzi Vert, 2015).
 In a positive review of the album following its re-release, Clashs Robin Murray wrote that "listening to [Days Before Rodeo] in 2024 is a kind of Möbius strip experience", stating that when listening, the "past and present are folded into one".
 Murray added that the album's bonus cuts were "preserved for posterity".
 Similarly, Ritchie Matthew for Pitchfork wrote that the mixtape "is a time capsule of Scott’s chameleonic production prowess and his budding curatorial skill".
 He stated that "compared to later releases, Days Before Rodeo is an exercise in restraint, lacking an extensive list of lyrical features", while praising its production.